AceFF: A State-of-the-Art Machine Learning Potential for Small Molecules: Results

 OrbMol succeeds at minimizing all conformers; this can be attributed to its much larger and diverse training dataset (OMol25 is an order of magnitude larger than AceFF-2 and AIMNet2 datasets).
 AIMNet2 has the smallest mean and median, suggesting its local minima are the closest to the reference geometries.
 Looking at the distributions, we see no major differences.
 Two-sided Kolmogorov-Smirnov test (N=2850) between the three pairs is: AceFF-2 vs AIMNet2: statistic=0.0505, p-value=0.00138; AceFF-2 vs OrbMol: statistic=0.0347, p-value=0.0642; AIMNet2 vs OrbMol: statistic=0.0368, p-value=0.0418.
 Therefore, the AceFF-2 and OrbMol results are not significantly different, while the AIMNet2 results have a maximal difference of 5\%.
 Orb and AceFF-2 are trained on the same level of DFT, so this is expected.
 An important point to note is that the reference geometries are from protein-ligand complexes; the in-vacuum local minima that the MLIPs are optimizing to will be different from the bound minima.

 We also assessed the speed of optimizing multiple conformers.
 The benefit of MLIPs is that batching calculations is trivial using the existing optimizers available in PyTorch.
 Helpfully, LBFGS, one of the standard methods for geometry optimization, is available.
 We recorded the time taken to minimize N conformers of Imatinib, a drug molecule with 68 atoms~\cite{pubchem_imatinib_2025}.
 We varied N from 1 to 100 and put all conformers into the same batch.
 For comparison, we timed ASE LBFGS minimization (for the same number of steps, in this case 400) for one conformer, and scaled this linearly by N to get the ASE serial speed baseline.
 The measured timings are shown in Figure~\ref{fig:batched_minim_speed}.
-The batched speed is significantly faster for more than 10 conformers.
+The batched speed is significantly faster for more than 20 conformers.
 In the supplementary information, we verify that LBFGS from PyTorch correctly minimizes atomic configurations in a comparable way to ASE's LBFGS.
+For fewer than 10 conformers, the ASE version is faster because it utilizes torch.compile and CUDA Graphs to minimize execution latency.
+Conversely, the batched version used with torch.optim does not employ CUDA Graph settings.
+We have provided an investigation of speed scaling across various torch.compile configurations in the Supplementary Information.